hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 * If you made enhancements, you need to keep them; and so you need to re-add all your enhancements to the code base if they got overwritten.
-* There are some Cacheisms in VA code--code that only works on Cache.
+* There are some Cache-isms in VA code--code that only works on Cache.
 These may need to be remedied.

 The Situation is Terrible.
 Are there any good alternatives?
 -----------------------------------------------------------
 One of the biggest challenges (if not the biggest) for people using VistA is keeping it up to date.
-With 400-500 KIDS patches per year, it's hard to keep VistA up to date.
+With 300-500 KIDS patches per year, it's hard to keep VistA up to date.
 If you are an organizational client of a VistA distribution (like WorldVistA or vxVistA), you may get Multibuilds of all the patches.
-This reduces the number of installs you have to do from 400 to about 20 per year.
+This reduces the number of installs you have to do from 400 to about 30 per year.
 But these organizations that produce the Multibuilds have to go through this process in order to make the Multibuilds.

-Besides that, there are two other projects, one of which is in active use; but the other one is not.
+Besides that, there are two other projects, one of which is in active use.

 OSEHRA Autopatcher
 ^^^^^^^^^^^^^^^^^^
 OSEHRA created an autopatcher, which is a set of python expect scripts that automate all of what we discussed above.
 It is not designed for production environments.
-You can find instuctions on using it `here<https://github.com/OSEHRA/VistA/blob/master/Scripts/PatchSequenceApply.rst>`_.
+You can find instructions on using it `here<https://github.com/OSEHRA/VistA/blob/master/Scripts/PatchSequenceApply.rst>`_.
 OSEHRA has had good results using it, but you need to be aware of the limitations:

 * The system is entirely automated.
 That means that there is no chance to look at any messages KIDS displays.
 We can argue that this is no different